 Some of the most popular customer complaints are failure to deliver on promises, slow customer service, and lack on interaction.
 Defining how to

 answer the consumer is a major design challenge, doing it well will earn trust and have a competitive edge.

 Even though customers are looking for individualism they want to feel cared for, but also be health conscious.

 How to Keep and Win Customers

 These trends show the challenges that companies face in today’s marketplace, but don’t worry, there’s hope.
 Accenture explains how companies can break these trends and expand their brand to keep and gain more customers.

 - Companies should reflect on the implications of your organization, clearly verbalize the value of collectivism, and get creative to evolve their value to accommodate people with multiple sources of income.

 - Rather than being reactive contemplate what supply chain disruption means for your business, create innovative solutions, and establish a roadmap of sustainability.

 - Instead of focusing investments geared toward addressing internal improvements, companies should look to optimize the experience of their customers.

 The journey each customer goes on when making purchasing decisions is different for every individual, but the growing dependency on digital resources is creating problems for many businesses.
 The access to vital information has created a level of expectation by customers that businesses are expected to meet.
-The Accenture study breaks out eight of the most common trends that are today’s companies are having to deal with.
+The Accenture study breaks out five of the most common trends that are today’s companies are having to deal with.
 By devoting more attention to meeting the demands of their customers, businesses can improve and profit from the changing nature of the digital environment.